 - Study Groups and Workshops

 HSE students can also benefit from study groups and workshops.
 These options are scheduled on certain days and at set times but are far less formal than regular classes.
-Study groups work on specific topics and/or areas that students want to focus on and are great to master the subject matter fast.
-For more information contact CNM’s main campus (SSC, Room 110), phone: (505) 224.4282.
+Study groups work on specific topics and/or areas that students want to focus on and are great for mastering the subject matter fast.
+For more information, contact CNM’s main campus (SSC, Room 110), phone: (505) 224.4282.